Kenny Casanova: Early years

 Before becoming a pro wrestling personality, as a high school student in the spring of 1988 Page text., Kenny Casanova sold tickets and helped coordinate backstage for a wrestling promotion called WWWF.
 This initial experience was for an MS Fundraiser Show, put together by the legendary wrestling manager Captain Lou Albano.

-Kenny Casanova's national professional wrestling career began initially as a ring announcer for the World Wrestling Federation in the summer of 1994.
+Casanova's national professional wrestling career began initially as a ring announcer for the World Wrestling Federation in 1994.
 He also appeared on WWF Superstars of Wrestling and WWF All American Wrestling.

 In fall 1994, Casanova attended a professional wrestling school in Elmira, New York with his friend Ring Of Honor and ECW wrestler H. C. Loc, as a trainer.
 Casanova trained under T.C.
-Reynolds (Doink the Clown) every weekend for the course of fifteen months, trying to learn every physical comedy spot he could.
-He also learned many spots and a great deal training under Tom Brandi, Bam Bam Bigelow, and "Superfly" Jimmy Snuka being fully immersed as a rookie in run by the USWF.
+Reynolds (Doink the Clown) every weekend for the course of 15 months, learning every physical comedy spot he could.
+He also trained under Tom Brandi, Bam Bam Bigelow, and "Superfly" Jimmy Snuka being fully immersed as a rookie in run by the USWF.
 Kenny's class included other north east professional wrestlers including H. C. Loc, Thornn (Sweet Pete Waters), "Hotbod" Todd Taylor, and "Danger" Dave DeJohn.
 It was during this time that Casanova and his colleagues had partnered up with radio station WVCR-FM (in particular, DJ's and wrestling fans "Anarchist" Arn Abate and "Cap'n Lou-gee" Lou Graiff) in the Capital Region of New York for promotion of a number of upcoming New Breed Wrestling (NBW) events.

 United States Wrestling Federation

 The United States Wrestling Federation, operating out of Elmira New York was Kenny Casanova's first break.
 In the fall of 1995, Kenny Casanova managed and wrestled in his first team called "Damage Inc" (Danger Dave DeJohn and Hazard.
 He led Danger & Hazard to the USWF Tag Team Titles.
-Kenny Casanova also had a feud with Steve Corino and Tom Brandi in the USWF, but would later take on Salvatore Sincere (Tom Brandi's alter ego)as a key member of Camp Casanova in WWA.
+Casanova also had a feud with Steve Corino and Tom Brandi in the USWF, but would later take on Salvatore Sincere (Tom Brandi's alter ego) as a key member of Camp Casanova in WWA.

 He also managed "The Hollywood Escort" Sweet Pete Waters (Thornn), "Moleman" Chris Maxon (Papa Chill), H. C. Loc, The Milwaukee Mauler, King Kahlua and Salvatore Sincere.

 Kenny started with USWF then left for a rival promotion called NBW, New Breed Wrestling in 1997 and then went on to wrestle for WWA wrestling, NEW wrestling, World Of Hurt Wrestling, TSW in VT and many other independents in the North East wrestling scene.